Zibri/gemini-cli/README.md

 # Summarize a source file, suppressing all non-essentials
 cat my_complex_function.c | ./gemini-cli -q "Explain what this C code does in simple terms"

-# Generate a git commit message from the staged changes
+# Generate a git commit message from the staged changes using the stdin attachment flag
-git diff --staged | ./gemini-cli -e "Write a concise, imperative git commit message for these changes"
+git diff --staged | ./gemini-cli -e "Write a concise, imperative git commit message for these changes: -"
 ```

 ### Interactive Commands